yomaurice/ex2_new/README.md

 Game explanation:
-In this assignment we were asked to code a pokemon game. the game works like this: when you run the program, a window will come up asking you to enter your id and the level you would like to play. this code was done using javafx scene builder. the window is as shown in the pic below.
+In this assignment we were asked to code a pokemon game. the game works like this: when you run the program, a window will come up asking you to enter your id and the level you would like to play. this code was done using javafx scene builder.

 The game is a robotic one, where the computer playes by itself and tries to get the best score.
 Whilst the game is running there is no humen interfeirence!